TypeScript with Express

 server$ vi handlers.ts

-Define these three interfaces to help llmchat() deserialize
+Define these three types to help llmchat() deserialize

 JSON received from clients.
 Add these lines right below the import